Program Overview

 Reasonable Accommodations for Students with Disabilities

-Additional information about the Office of Disability Services may be found at https://www.baptistu.edu.
-If student circumstances should change related to these technical standards, the student will promptly notify the Program Chair and Office of Disability Services, if reasonable accommodations are required at any point.
+Additional information about Baptist Health Sciences University’s services for students with disabilities may be found at https://www.baptistu.edu.
+If student circumstances should change related to these technical standards, the student will promptly notify the Respiratory Care Program Chair and/or Access Services, if reasonable accommodations are required at any point.